kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 ### activations
 	vector<matrix> activations;
 The activations of a particular layer in a network are stored in a matrix of size (j x 1), where j is the layer size of that layer.
-Declaring this results in creation of vector of matrices, sufficient for all the layers in the network.
 Activation values are calculated by the activation function declared outside the class.
 It requires the weighted sums to perform the calculation.
 However, for every training input, the first layer of activations will be the training input data extracted from the file.

 ### weighted_sums